 History Repeats Itself

 Spirulina can be purchased online from the Spirulina.Network website.
-The usual dose is 6 grams of spirulina per day as tablets, capsules, powder or value added products such as chocolates etc., Research on Spirulina published in peer-reviewed journals and ongoing research which forms the backbone of all medical research.
+The usual dose is 6 grams of spirulina per day as tablets, capsules, powder, or value-added products such as chocolates and snacks.
+Research on Spirulina has been published in peer-reviewed journals and ongoing research which forms the backbone of all medical research.

 [ii] Purification, identification, and characterization of methylcobalamin from Spirulina platensis.
 Kumudha A, Kumar SS, Thakur MS, Ravishankar GA, Sarada R.

 J Agric Food Chem.
 2010 Sep 22;58(18):9925-30. doi: 10.1021/jf102159j